 Do i need a visa to enter to Iran?
 A question you may ask yourself when you start planning your trip.
 Passport-holders from half-a-dozen countries (Bosnia & Hercegovina, Macedonia, Saudi Arabia, Singapore, Slovenia and Turkey) get a three-month tourist visa on arrival.
 Everyone else needs to arrange a visa in advance or take a risk on getting a 30-day visa on arrival at an airport.
 American citizens are welcome, but need to pre-arrange a tour or private guide in Iran, or be sponsored by a friend or relative in Iran who will take legal responsibility for them.
 Israeli passport holders, and anyone with an Israeli stamp in their passport, will not get a visa.
 You need to change your passport if you’ve been to Israel and apply for a visa to enter to Iran without an Israeli stamp in your passport.

-Which Iranian visa type do I need?
+Which Iranian visa type do I need to apply for?

 Iran has all the usual visa types – business, student, journalist, etc – but for travellers there are three:

 ⇒ Tourist visa: issued for up to 30 days and extendable.
 Must be obtained before coming to Iran and valid to enter for 90 days from the issue date.
 This is the safest option.
 Note: All nationalities expect those we mention below are granted to apply for a visa to Iran, from Vietnamese to Nigerian, Aussies and New Zealander.

 ⇒ Tourist visa on arrival (VOA): issued for 30 days on arrival at any international airport.
 Convenient but relatively risky as you might be denied entry.